Tips For Planning Your Neuschwanstein Day Trip From Munich

 Unfortunately, there’s no direct route from Munich to Neuschwanstein via public transportation.
 The good news is that it’s a fairly easy trip and can be broken into two legs: first, a train ride from Munich HBF (Munich Hauptbahnhof / Munich’s Main Train Station) to Füssen and then, a short bus ride from Füssen to Hohenschwangau.

-We highly recommend buying a Bayern Ticket.
-This regional train ticket gives you unlimited trips on regional trains within Bavaria for up to 5 people a day.
-It’ll save you so much money since you can use it for both legs of the trip (as long as they’re both completed in 1 day) – and kids under 5 ride for free!
+If you aren’t using the Deutschland-Ticket, we highly recommend getting the Bayern Ticket (Bavaria Ticket).
+This train ticket gives you unlimited trips on regional trains within Bavaria for up to 5 people for an entire day.
+It’ll save you so much money since you can use it for both legs of the trip (as long as they’re both completed in 1 day) – and kids under 5 ride for free.

-You can buy your Bayern ticket here online (this is where we buy our tickets) or in person at the train station.
-Do note that you can’t use the ticket before 9am Monday through Friday but you can use it anytime on weekends.
+You can buy your Bayern ticket here online (this is where we buy our tickets), in the DB Navigator app or in person at the train station.
+Do note that you can’t use the ticket before 9am Monday through Friday but you can use it anytime on weekends and holidays.
 Since it’s only valid on regional trains, you can’t make seat reservations.

-After buying your Bayern ticket, begin your journey from Munich central station.
 There are trains to Füssen every 1-2 hours.
 Some are direct, while others require one change of trains.
-The journey time is also about 2 hours.
+The journey time is about 2 hours.
 Pick up a snack in the Munich train station before getting on the train and enjoy the beautiful scenery on the way!

 Once you arrive in Füssen, it’ll be easy to spot crowds of tourists exiting the train station and heading across the street to the bus stop.
 The buses run regularly and are timed to leave shortly after the train arrives.
 Take the bus number 78 heading to Schwangau.
 It brings you to Hohenschwangau in around 15 minutes.